keptn/keptn.github.io/content/docs/0.6.0/reference/monitoring/dynatrace/index.md

   keptn add-resource --project=sockshop --stage=hardening --service=carts --resource=sli-config-dynatrace.yaml --resourceUri=dynatrace/sli.yaml
   ```

 **Note:** The add-resource command can be used to store a configuration on project-, stage-, or service-level.
-The overwriting strategy of Keptn is from the most generic to the more specific entity, meaning that a configuration on service-level overrides a configuration on stage-level, which overrides a configuration on the project-level.
-If, for example, an SLI is configured on service-level and on project-level, the configuration on service level overrules the other.
+In the context of an SLI configuration, Keptn first uses SLI configuration stored on the service-level, then on the stage-level, and finally Keptn uses SLI configuration stored on the project-level.

 ---